 - check that your application form has been fully and accurately completed

 - photocopy and certify your valuable identification documents, allowing you to keep the originals

 - send your application to the Home Office by secure special delivery.

-If you contact us after 1 January 2017 to make an appointment, we will also be able to send off your application for a British passport at the same time as your application for citizenship.
+We can also send off your application for a British passport at the same time as your application for citizenship.
 For more information, see below.

 Things to check

 Please make sure that you have visited the Home Office website before making your appointment with us.
 This website contains essential guidance on the requirements for citizenship, contact details for the Home Office and a downloadable application form.

 Before your appointment with the Nationality Checking Service, please ensure that you: